menu

 SUNY Brockport is an urban neighborhood (based on population density) located in Brockport, New York.

-SUNY Brockport real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
+SUNY Brockport real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and townhomes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the SUNY Brockport neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the SUNY Brockport neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics